linux-automation/lxa-iobus/README.rst

-This packages provides a daemon which connects iobus-devices from Linux Automation with test-automation tools like `labgrid <https://github.com/labgrid-project/labgrid>`__. iobus is a CANopen-inspired communications protocoll on top of CAN.
+This packages provides a daemon which connects iobus-devices from Linux Automation with test-automation tools like `labgrid <https://github.com/labgrid-project/labgrid>`__. iobus is a CANopen-inspired communications protocol on top of CAN.

-This packages provides the following featues:
+This packages provides the following features:

 * lxa-iobus-server: This is the central daemon that manages the nodes on the bus.
-  * It provides a (human-readable) webinterface and a REST API for remote control of the nodes.
+  * It provides a (human-readable) web interface and a REST API for remote control of the nodes.
   * It is able to update the firmware running on the devices on the bus.
 * The most recent firmware for all available iobus devices.
-* And in case something went really wrong: Tooling to manually flash new firmare onto an iobus node.
+* And in case something went really wrong: Tooling to manually flash new firmware onto an iobus node.

 System requirements
 """""""""""""""""""